 The Rental Housing Financing Program consists of the Rental Housing Program ("RHP") and the federal HOME program.
 RHP is funded with State appropriations and provides low-interest mortgages with flexible repayment terms, interest-rate write-downs and operating subsidies to increase the supply of new rental housing and to maintain and rehabilitate existing rental housing for low income elderly and family tenants.
-Federal HOME funds are also available for these purposes.
+Federal HOME funds and National Housing Trust Fund funds are also available for these purposes.